0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 - 1× 10k resistor
 - 1× 1 μF cap
 - [1S1588] diode.
 [1N4148] can substitute; meets or exceeds all 1S1588 specs.
+- S-8054ALB or [S-8054ALR] voltage detector.
+  - These seem to be hard to get, need to look for a substitute.
+  - It's the only thing that brings the reset circuit high so without it:
+    - Solder jumper diode cathode to Vcc (look up S-8054ALR pins).
+    - Wire jumper `R̅S̅T̅I̅N̅` (CN2 p4) to Vcc (CN2 p35).

 RAM power:
 - 2× [11EQS04] Schottky diodes for power from Vcc to RAM/74AC00 and power
   from battery to the same place.
 [1N5819] has same specs.
-- S-8054ALB or [S-8054ALR] voltage detector.
-These seem to be hard to get, but it appears we can run without it (so long as the parts above are in place), and simply can't (safely) use battery backup.
-See notes in manual about pinout and diode direction.
 - 3.6V lithium battery for RAM backup.

 Decoupling/bypass caps: